DillonB07/Astrobot/README.md

 ## Contributions

 Contributions are welcome.
 Please open an issue or pull request if you have any suggestions or improvements.

-Pull requests should be made to the `develop` branch.
-Pull requests to `main` will be rejected.

 Before committing, please make sure to run the pre-commit hooks which can be installed with `poetry run pre-commit install`.
 You can run them manually by running `poetry run pre-commit run --all-files`.